bitrise-io/devcenter/_articles/reviews/Enable or disable a Step draft.md

 {% include message_box.html type="note" title="Enable CI mode" content=" CI mode can be enabled on your own Mac/PC by setting the `CI` environment to `true` (e.g. with `export CI=true` in your Bash Terminal), or by running `bitrise run` with the `--ci` flag: `bitrise --ci run ...`. "%}

-## Run a Step only if the Build failed
+## Run a Step only if the build failed

 _To do this you have to switch to_ `_bitrise.yml_` _mode (open the Workflow Editor on bitrise.io -> left side: click on_ `_bitrise.yml_` _to switch to the interactive_ `_bitrise.yml_` _editor)._